-The off-cycle activities of the Musculoskeletal Committee in late 2016 and early 2017 have focused on the evaluation of two measures that were last considered in 2014.
-At that time, the Musculoskeletal Committee noted several concerns related to the validity of the measures.
-Specifically, for #0052, Use of Imaging Studies for Low Back Pain, the Committee believed that more exclusions for the measure were needed to reflect the "red flag" conditions included in the then-current version of the American College of Radiology guideline for appropriate imaging for low back pain (LBP).
-For #0514, MRI Lumbar Spine for Low Back Pain, the Committee voiced concerns about the ability to identify antecedent conservative therapy through evaluation and management claims, concerns about the 90-day look-back period for prior surgery and trauma, and concerns about the lack of exclusions for patients over 70 years of age.
+The off-cycle activities of the Musculoskeletal Standing Committee in late 2016 and early 2017 focused on the evaluation of two measures that were last considered in 2014.
+At that time, the Committee noted several concerns related to the validity of the measures.
+Specifically, for NQF #0052 Use of Imaging Studies for Low Back Pain, the Committee believed that more exclusions for the measure were needed to reflect the "red flag" conditions included in the then-current version of the American College of Radiology guideline for appropriate imaging for low back pain (LBP).
+For NQF #0514 MRI Lumbar Spine for Low Back Pain, the Committee voiced concerns about the ability to identify antecedent conservative therapy through evaluation and management claims, concerns about the 90-day look-back period for prior surgery and trauma, and exclusions in conflict with guidelines provided in the evidence.